Showdown averted in New York's Wall Street protests

-NEW YORK Anti-Wall Street protesters claimed victory on Friday when plans to clean the park they occupy were postponed, while police forces in financial capitals around the world braced for a weekend of rallies.
+NEW YORK Officials in New York City averted a showdown with anti-Wall Street protesters on Friday when plans to clean up the park they have occupied for the past month were postponed.

-A planned cleanup of the Lower Manhattan park that has been home to the Occupy Wall Street movement since September 17 was delayed just hours before it was due to begin by Brookfield Office Properties, which manages the publicly accessible park.
+Brookfield Office Properties, which manages the publicly accessible park, announced it would delay the cleaning that had been set for early Friday morning.
+Protesters, who had seen the plan to clean the park as a ploy to evict them, celebrated the decision.

-The move averted a possible showdown between police and protesters who viewed the cleanup as a ploy to evict them.
-Protesters loudly cheered the decision, and several hundred set off marching toward the city's financial district.
+New York Mayor Michael Bloomberg, in his weekly radio address on Friday, said his office was not involved in the decision to postpone plans for the cleanup.

 "This development has emboldened the movement and sent a clear message that the power of the people has prevailed against Wall Street," Occupy Wall Street said in a statement, estimating more than 3,000 people had gathered in the park.